kiukairor/crdp/README.md

 # Prereqs
 - CipherTrust manager with CRDP licensed,
 - A reasonably recent K8s cluster (this was tested on 1.29, with kustomize 5.0),
-- A way to resolve to NodePorts for external clients.
+- A way to resolve to the proper K8s worker node for clients.
 When your client try to access 'crdp.\<domain-name\>', it should be redirected to the worker node where the Gateway API is running.

 ## Cluster Prereqs